simpsonm/statespace/mcmcexOLD/bullets.md

 * When *R* << 1 the scaled error sampler has high autocorrelation for both *V* and *W*.
 Both *V* and *W* mix slowly but still converge quickly, at least in the range of the parameter space tested.

 ### Across all samplers
-* Increasing the length of the time series, *T*, exacerates all autocorrelation, mixing, and convergence problems.
+* Increasing the length of the time series, *T*, exacerbates all autocorrelation, mixing, and convergence problems.

 * Changing the values of *V* and *W* doesn't seem to affect convergence unless it changes the signal to noise ratio, *R = W/V*.